The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 JDBC and reactive datasources simultaneously

-By default, if you include both a JDBC extension (+ Agroal) and a reactive datasource extension handling the given database kind, both will be created.
+When both a JDBC extension and a reactive datasource extension for the same database kind are included, both JDBC and reactive datasources will be created by default.

 quarkus.datasource.jdbc=false